-Under the Bankruptcy Insolvency Act there are two types of proposals – Consumer Proposals and Corporate Proposals.
+Under the Bankruptcy and Insolvency Act there are two types of proposals – Consumer Proposals and Division 1 Proposals.

-Both types of credit proposal allow you to avoid bankruptcy and settle the debt while preventing creditors from taking legal collection action like a garnishment.
+Both types of credit proposals allow you to settle the debt while preventing creditors from taking legal collection action like a garnishment.
 They also bind creditors into an agreement so your debt solution is set and will not change.